Virgin Atlantic: Business trends

 The key trends for Virgin Atlantic are shown below (from 2014 onwards, figures are for year ending December; earlier figures are for year ending February, and exclude Virgin Nigeria operations 2005–2008):

 Service concept

 Virgin Atlantic aircraft operate with a three-class cabin configuration: Economy, Premium (formerly Premium Economy), and Upper Class - the business class product.
 Premium has a separate check-in area, priority boarding and a wider seat with more legroom.
-Upper Class features a seat that converts into a fully flat bed and access to chauffeur drive (in a private check in area called the Upper Class Wing at London Heathrow).
+Upper Class features a seat that converts into a fully flat bed and access to a private check in area (called the Upper Class Wing at London Heathrow).
 Virgin Atlantic was the first airline to offer personal entertainment for all passengers in all classes.

 The airline's frequent-flyer program is styled 'the Flying Club'.

-Virgin Atlantic operates 6 lounges worldwide called 'Clubhouse' at London Heathrow, New York-JFK, Boston, Washington D.C.-Dulles, San Francisco and Johannesburg.
-It also operates a 'Revivals' arrival lounge in London Heathrow.
-They are accessible for passengers travelling in Upper Class and Flying Club Gold tier members.
-Where applicable, Upper Class passengers are also welcome to use Delta Sky Clubs prior to departure.
+Virgin Atlantic operate five airport lounges branded as 'Clubhouses' at London Heathrow, John F. Kennedy International Airport in New York, Dulles International Airport in Washington, D.C., San Francisco International Airport and O. R. Tambo International Airport in Johannesburg.